satyakavisetti/ML-Intern-Work/unsupervised-clustering/03-dbscan-hdscan/README.md

 **Border Point**: Not core, but within ε of a core point.
 Border points belong to that core's cluster.

 **Outlier/Noise**: Neither core nor border; isolated in sparse region.
 DBSCAN explicitly labels noise rather than forcing it into clusters.
+### Why Core Points Are Important

+Core points act as the foundation of every cluster.
+Without core points, clusters cannot grow because density connectivity depends on chains of core points.

+A useful analogy is a city.
+Large cities represent core points because many roads connect through them.
+Small towns near cities represent border points.
+Remote villages with no nearby connections behave like noise points.

+### Difference Between Border and Noise Points

+Border points belong to clusters because they lie close to dense regions even though they do not satisfy the density requirement themselves.

+Noise points, on the other hand, remain isolated and do not belong to any cluster.

+Understanding this distinction is important because many real-world datasets contain observations that naturally fall between highly populated regions and complete isolation.

 **Density-Reachable**: Point q is density-reachable from p if there's a chain of core points p→...→q where each step is within ε.